My Story

 My Neurodivergence Journey

 It wasn’t until my late 20s that a psychiatrist told me I may have ADHD, that my life made so much sense.
 I bought books on ADHD, but in true ADHD fashion, I procrastinated reading them.
-At this stage, I was not aware how much ADHD affected my everyday life and thus did not feel a need to treat it.
+At this stage, I was not aware how much ADHD affected my everyday life and thus did not feel a pull to seek support.

 ⋆。゚☁︎。⋆。 ゚☾ ゚。⋆

-In my 30s, I learned more about ADHD.
+When I did learn more about ADHD - everything changed.
 I went on medication and made adjustments to my life to accommodate my ADHD.
-I learned more about parts of me that I never quite understood - why I keep doing that thing that doesn’t make any sense.
-As I learned and understood more about my ADHD, I began to accept myself more with compassion.
+I began to accept myself more with compassion.
 I realized that having ADHD is associated with so much guilt and shame on a daily basis.
-I reframed the narrative I had about myself - I was not lazy; in contrast, I was a hard worker - I just struggled to start tasks and finish them because I faced ADHD challenges every day.
+I reframed the narrative I had about myself - I was not lazy; in contrast, I worked too hard - I just struggled to start tasks and finish them because I faced invisible ADHD challenges and blocks every day.

-As I learned to slow down, I also became aware of just how much stress and anxiety I had been feeling in my hectic life.
-I felt much much lighter, happier and started thriving with ADHD.
+As I learned to slow down, I also became aware of just how much stress and anxiety I had been feeling in my hectic life (nervous system disregulation).
+I was living inside a rice cooker.
+After self-coaching myself and making adjustments to my life, I felt much much lighter, happier and started slowly thriving with ADHD.
 My partner at the time also realized he has ADHD and together, we started addressing the effects ADHD had on our relationship.
+I have since realized that nearly all of my romantic partners are neurodivergent - naturally.
+I am always learning from them and our relationships.

 𓍊𓋼𓍊𓋼𓍊